tolvanea/teensy3_keyboard_controller/project_description.md

-#Keyboard controller project description
+# Keyboard controller project description
-COMP.530-01 Bare Metal Rust
+This file lists project criteria for course COMP.530-01 Bare Metal Rust.

 1. **The general idea of the application.**
     * Make usb keyboard from laptop's keyboard part.